EladOzCohen/eladozcohen.com/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: I’m an aspiring Data Analyst, currently live in Rishon-Lezion, Israel.
-In my free time I enojy coding, crossfit, reading, and spending time with friends and family.
-I also enjoy and blog over data analytics, data visualization and coding languages such as R & SQL.
+In my free time I enjoy coding, crossfit, reading, and spending time with friends and family.
+I also enjoy and blog over data analytics, data visualization and coding languages such as SQL, R, and Python.
 image_left: false
 images:
 - img/profile_corruped.jpg